 The non-profit Whistler Sliding Centre is home to the fastest ice track in the world!
-Since hosting the competitions for bobsleigh, skeleton and luge of the 2010 Olympic Winter Games, the venue continues to grow sport as an active training and competition site.
-Also public participants can experience the thrill of sliding in passenger bobsleigh (winter and summer).
-Visitors can also explore the state-of-the-art facility during a free, self-guided interpretive tour (free venue access daily from 9:00AM to 4:00PM).
+Since hosting the competitions for bobsleigh, skeleton and luge as part of the 2010 Olympic Winter Games, the venue continues to grow these sports as an active training and competition site.
+Public participants can experience the thrill of sliding as a passenger in a bobsleigh (winter and summer) and solo skeleton rides (winter).
+Public sightseeing and spectating are currently unavailable due to a COVID-19 public health order.

 Sliding isn’t only a winter sport.
 This summer, let a trained bobsleigh pilot steer you through a series of corners and curves in a bobsleigh on wheels.
 After a safety orientation and a tour of the 2010 Olympic Winter Games venue including an exclusive track walk, your Summer Bobsleigh team will reach speeds of up to 90 km/hr in the final ‘Thunderbird Corner’.
 Summer bobsleigh run on Saturdays and Sundays, rain or shine for $99 per adult.
 Youth (12 – 18 years) slide free with a paying adult.
 Additional youth are half price.

 Whistler Olympic Park hosted ski jumping, cross-country skiing and biathlon for the Vancouver 2010 Olympic and Paralympic Winter Games and remains an active centre for competitors, the local community and visitors.
-Located a short drive south of Whistler, the park offers activities and programs year-round.
+Located a short drive south of Whistler, the park offers activities and programs in summer and winter.

 Winter at Whistler Olympic Park

-In the winter, from November to April, discover Whistler Olympic Park through cross-country skiing, snowshoeing, biathlon, tobogganing and more.
+In the winter, from November to April, discover Whistler Olympic Park through cross-country skiing, snowshoeing and biathlon.
 Find yourself in the park’s spectacular landscape, discover its Olympic legacy and learn about the athletes’ stories of glory and gold.
-Take a lesson, or introduce your child to Nordic ski disciplines such as cross-country, biathlon or even ski jumping in one of the youth programs.
-After a day out in the snow, gather around the outdoor bonfire or in the cozy Day Lodge restaurant.
+Rent equipment from the rental shop and explore 120 kilometres of ski and snowshoe trails for all abilities.
+Take a lesson or sign up for a skills camp, or introduce your child to Nordic ski disciplines such as cross-country, biathlon or even ski jumping in one of the youth programs.

 Summer at Whistler Olympic Park

-There is a small park access fee of $10 (tax included).
+There is a small park access fee.
 This fee helps maintain the venue for the benefit of local, national and international Nordic athletes for summer and winter training.
-Free park entry for 2019/20 winter season pass holders and non-motorized vehicles.
+Free park entry for 2020/21 winter season pass holders and non-motorized vehicles.

 Feel like an Olympian with this unique hands-on introduction to the winter sport of biathlon – in the summer!
 In this interactive experience, guests take aim and shoot a 22 calibre rifle at the Olympic shooting range and learn about the sport and athletes.
 No previous experience is necessary; activity duration of 30 minutes.
 Pre-booking is required.
 Contact one of our Travel Consultants at 1.800.944.7853 or email email@example.com.